Bharatbytes/landingpage-migrate/README.md

 Historical Monuments: Information on the iconic heritage sites of India such as the Taj Mahal, Red Fort, Ajanta & Ellora Caves, and more.

-Cuisine: A culinary journey across India, featuring the diverse food habits, recipes, and regional delicacies.
+Cuisine: A culinary journey across India, featuring diverse food habits, recipes, and regional delicacies.

 Cultural Blog: A section where users can read and contribute articles on cultural heritage topics.

 Contact and Feedback: Users can reach out or provide feedback through an interactive form.

 # Technologies Used
-Frontend:
-HTML5, CSS3, JavaScript
-Framework: Bootstrap (optional)
-Backend:
-Firebase using Nosql
-Database:
-MongoDB/MySQL
-Additional Libraries/Plugins:
-jQuery (for enhanced interactivity)
-Google Maps API (for heritage site locations)
+The website is developed using HTML, CSS, and Javascript.
+Google My Maps has been used to create a location picker that locates top heritage sites in India.
+The website is also responsive and can be viewed on different devices.